krzysdabro/quote/README.md

 -----
 - `/files/*`

     **GET:** returns a file of the provided name if it exists or a 404 if it cannot find the file.
-The container ships with a file `edgy.jepg` for testing.
+The container ships with a file `edgy.jpeg` for testing.

     Ex: `curl -kv https://{IP_ADDR}/backend/files/edgy.jpeg`